PauloJTDuque/PauloJTDuque/README.md

 ### Hello, I am Paulo Duque

+As a Fullstack Developer, my focus is on creating robust, scalable and efficient solutions, always looking for a results-oriented approach.
+I love working in a team, collaborating with other developers, designers and experts in other fields to deliver quality projects that meet the needs of clients.

+My GitHub profile is a showcase of my work and skills, where I share personal projects and contributions to open source projects.
+Please feel free to explore my portfolio and contact me if you think we can work together on an exciting project.
+Thank you for visiting my profile!

 <!--
 **PauloJTDuque/PauloJTDuque** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.